Repairing the ancient town wall at St Laurence’s churchyard

 Latest News

-Ludlow Town Council are holding a Full Council Meeting at 7pm on Monday 26th January 2026 at the…
+Ludlow Town Council are holding a Full Council Meeting at 7pm on Monday 8th March 2026 at the Guildhall…